Getting Started – Three basic steps

 You will either be adding a:

-Once the property and unit(s) has been added, you are ready to add a tenancy.
+Once the property and unit(s) have been added, you are ready to.
 The tenancy is a digital reflection of the agreement that you have with your tenant(s).
 Therefore, we recommend you have your tenancy agreement, or license, close to hand when completing this.

 We recommend you think about the following questions before your tutorial.